xoba/advanced-trade-sdk-go/README.md

 Coinbase Advanced Trade API credentials can be created in the [CDP web portal](https://portal.cdp.coinbase.com/).

-Once the client is initialized, make the desired call.
-For example, to [list portfolios](https://github.com/coinbase-samples/advanced-trade-sdk-go/blob/main/list_portfolios.go), pass in the request object, check for an error, and if nil, process the response.
+Once the client is initialized, initialize a service to make the desired call.
+For example, to [list portfolios](https://github.com/coinbase-samples/advanced-trade-sdk-go/blob/main/list_portfolios.go), create the service, pass in the request object, check for an error, and if nil, process the response.

 ```
+service := portfolios.NewPortfoliosService(restClient)

-response, err := client.ListPortfolios(ctx, &adv.ListPortfoliosRequest{})
+response, err := service.ListPortfolios(ctx, &portfolios.ListPortfoliosRequest{})
 ```

 ## Build